Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 - Add a buffer between the rock and the glass.
 Don't put your rocks directly onto the glass!
 What you'll want to do is put sand or fine gravel down first and then place your large rocks on top of the layer.
 This prevents the large rock from scratching or cracking the tank due to a sharp edge.

 - Fill the tank.
 Once the rock is securely in position, you can begin filling the tank with water.

 Following these steps will help you to have a unique tank that you'll be proud to show off.
 But remember to use your brain!
 Don't try to put a massive rock in an aquarium that is just too small.
 Reason is the food of the wise man.
-Good luck in your aquatic adventures.
+Good luck with your aquatic adventures.